 He refuses to understand subtext or deeper meaning, so it honestly makes perfect sense that he'd think that all this dystopian fiction from his youth is secretly about the communist conspiracy that no one will admit is right in front of their face.

-There is a phenomenon you could point to, which is that a lot of movies, particularly dystopian action movies, seem to exist in a world ruled by rigid authoritarians who have molded society into a state of uniformity.
+Here's an example: there is a phenomenon you could point to, which is that a lot of movies, particularly dystopian action movies, seem to exist in a world ruled by rigid authoritarians who have molded society into a state of uniformity.

-There's a cosmic contract law clause that states that these evildoers can't carry out their evil deeds unless we all consent to them, so they put this stuff in movies to get us to accept it.
+There's a cosmic contract law clause that states that these evildoers can't carry out their evil deeds unless we all consent to them.

 That is the theory for why there's such a consistent feature like this in this genre.

-I would argue that it's because the setting of a rigid, uniform world is one where it's incredibly easy to differentiate a hero character from the rest of the world.
+I would argue that it's because the setting of a rigid uniform world is one where it's incredibly easy to differentiate a hero character from the rest of the world.

-Even an antihero or a flawed person can easily be cheered for when they're the only person who has any modicum of individuality in a sea full of facelessness.
+Even an anti-hero or a flawed person can easily be cheered for when they're the only person who has any modicum of individuality in a sea full of facelessness.

 Putting your character and their story into that setting is kind of a genre-based shortcut for plots where the tension is about individualism versus conformity.